open/close all folders

-- Ventus in Kingdom Hearts: Birth By Sleep has a massive case of this going on for Team Dad/Big Brother Mentor Terra.
+- Ventus in Kingdom Hearts: Birth by Sleep has a massive case of this going on for Team Dad/Big Brother Mentor Terra.
 Edges into tragic as it blinds Ven to the fact Terra is starting to fall to the Darkness.
 Eventually Terra ends up slipping into Knight Templar Big Brother territory.

-- In Fatal Frame, Miku's primary motivation for entering the Haunted Mansion is due to the bond she has with her older brother Mafuyu, who is the latest to disappear into the old house.
+- In Fatal Frame, Miku's primary motivation for entering the Haunted House is due to the bond she has with her older brother Mafuyu, who is the latest to disappear into the old house.

 Miku: "When I saw Mafuyu in that dream...
 I just wanted to be with him again."